 There are several practical reasons why students should develop good relationships with their neighbors—many of whom would wel¬come an opportunity to help students and even watch out for them and their property.
 Many residents help students adapt to living on their own away from home for the first time; students often return the favor by helping their neighbors with tasks such as shoveling snow.
 It is recommended that, if possible, students approach their neighbors proactively and get to know them, as that connection could prove to be beneficial.

-To get involved with the Be a Good Neighbor program or to share any neighborhood updates or concerns, please contact the University of Pittsburgh’s Office of Community and Governmental Relations or speak with a representative from the Student Government Board, Fraternity and Sorority Life, or the Office of PittServes.
+To get involved with the Be a Good Neighbor program or to share any neighborhood updates or concerns, please contact the University of Pittsburgh’s Office of Community and Governmental Relations or speak with a representative from the Student Government Board or the Office of PittServes.